 Why You Have Cracks in Your Foundation

 A cracked poured concrete foundation is a fact of life.
 In fact, cracks are so commonplace that they probably develop in every poured concrete structure, regardless of the size, type, whether residential or commercial, reinforced or not.
-When best practices are followed, concrete is arguably one of the most durable and long lasting materials used to build your home as well as the majority of new commercial structures such as condo towers.
+When best practices are followed, concrete is arguably one of the most durable and long lasting materials used to build your home as well as the majority of new commercial structures, such as condo towers.
 In reality, however, durable, high strength, and crack resistant concrete is not something that happens by accident.
 Consequently, it is crucial that concrete contractors follow industry best practices with respect to concrete placement.

-When we meet with prospective clients, a commonly asked question pertains to why foundations crack.
+When we meet with homeowners, a commonly asked question pertains to why foundations crack.
 Given the rapid development of subdivisions in and around the Greater Toronto Area over the past 30 years, the majority of homeowners assume that the builder did a poor job during construction or cut corners, resulting in a weak, cracked foundation.
 In reality, the reasons for poured concrete crack development are numerous and complex.

 Reasons why poured concrete cracks develop:

 - Drying shrinkage during the concrete curing process (usually excessive water in the concrete mix) - referred to as plastic shrinkage;

 - Thermal cycling (contraction and expansion) of concrete over many years;

 - Settlement of the footing due to construction of foundation walls on disturbed or poorly compacted soil;